-Under National Performance Measures, 46.3 percent of the Interstate NHS pavement was in Good condition in 2020, while 49.8 percent was in Fair condition, and 3.9 percent was in Poor condition.
-Additionally, 41.7 percent of non-Interstate NHS pavement was in Good condition, 55.0 percent was in Fair condition, and 3.3 percent was Poor.
-Under the FAST Act, there is a minimum performance level for Interstate pavement condition in Poor condition.
-If a state exceeds 5 percent Poor, they lose flexibility of a portion of federal funds.
-Specifically, they must obligate a set amount of funds to eligible projects on pavements on the Interstate until the condition exceeds the minimum standard.
+Under National Performance Measures, 46.3 percent it was in Good ercent was in Fair in Poor condition. n-Interstate NHS on, 55.0 percent was nt was Poor.
+Under Im performance level on in Poor condition. or, they lose flexibility pecifically, they must to eligible projects until the condition .
 To date, CDOT has avoided this restriction.